 Can you see the Northern Lights in Greenland?

->

-> There is nothing quite as beautiful as the Northern Lights dancing across the night skies.
-In Greenland, you will be able to capture the Northern Lights in its full glory, whether it be in their traditional shades of green and yellow, to rarer colours of pink, blue and violet.
+There is nothing quite as beautiful as the Northern Lights dancing across the night skies.
+In Greenland, you will be able to capture the Northern Lights in their full glory, whether it be in their traditional shades of green and yellow, to rarer colors of pink, blue, and violet.

->

-> Some of the Greenlandic legends say the Northern lights are the dead, playing football with a skull.
+Some of the Greenlandic legends say the Northern lights are the dead, playing football with a skull.
 Others say you can be caught up by the Northern Lights if you whistle at them.

 Are the Northern Lights visible whole year round?

 It is the sun’s surface activity that creates magnetic particles in the sky and increases the visibility of the Northern Lights.
 In Greenland, the Northern Lights are visible relatively frequently, due to their geographic position.
 However, you should know that the visibility of the Northern Lights, in general, follows so-called solar flares.
 Due to solar flares, there are periods each year with unusually high Northern Lights visibility.

 The period in which you can spot the Northern Lights in Greenland gets longer the norther you go.
 The general rule of thumb though is that they are visible from August and throughout March.
 There are magnetic particles in the sky all year round, but from April the light is so bright in Greenland, that it is no longer possible to see the Northern lights.